dolly19/EHR-System/README.md

 * Use of computer vision in uploading and scanning the patient reports and get some input for further use.

-* We would also keep a record of DGHS/CGHS and the patient's medical insurance facility to help patients.
+* We would also keep a record of DGHS/CGHS and the patient's medical insurance facility to help patients manage their health better.

 **A Project undertaken in CSE202-Fundamentals of Database Management Systems (IIITD Winter, 2021 Semester)**